 # connect to index

-Now we can begin populating the index with our embeddings.
-Pinecone expects us to provide a list of tuples in the format (id, vector, metadata), where the metadata field is an optional extra field where we can store anything we want in a dictionary format.
-For this example, we will store the original text of the embeddings.
+Now you can begin populating the index with your embeddings.
+Pinecone expects you to provide a list of tuples in the format (id, vector, metadata), where the metadata field is an optional extra field where you can store anything you want in a dictionary format.
+For this example, you will store the original text of the embeddings.

-While uploading our data, we will batch everything to avoid pushing too much data in one go.
+While uploading your data, you will batch everything to avoid pushing too much data in one go.

 batch_size = 128